bentsherman/nextflow-palmetto-demo/02-create.md

 ## Creating a Nextflow Pipeline

 In this section we will walk you through the process of converting our job scripts into a Nextflow pipeline at a high level.
-For more detailed information, refer to the [Nextflow documentation](https://www.nextflow.io/docs/latest/index.html).

 ### Processes